Saskatoon Family Lawyers Guiding Clients Through Complex Family Law Issues

 Mediation has always been encouraged for couples to try whenever possible, but due to recent changes in Canadian law, it is now one of the tools you’re expected to use before you can get a divorce.
 If you’re not familiar with mediation, it can be intimidating to think about, but it’s actually among the most peaceful, helpful ways to work out family law matters during the divorce process.
 The mediator’s job is not to choose sides or decide on how to proceed with your divorce, but to help you and your spouse come to an agreement that may work for both of you.

-When you come to Panko Collaborative Law & Mediation, your first step is to choose a mediator, who is a neutral third party to help you come to an agreement on family law issues.
+Your first step is to choose a mediator, who is a neutral third party to help you agree on family law issues.
 Next, you will have a consultation with the mediator to go over the family law matters you need to resolve, such as which assets you want and the parenting arrangements you believe would be best for your children.

 In general, mediation is preferable to ending up in a courtroom during divorce for a few reasons.
 The first one is that you save time and money if you can come to an agreement within a few mediation sessions, which many people do.
 Also, mediation allows you and your spouse to make parenting decisions for your children instead of leaving it to a judge to make them.
 You and your spouse know and love your children better than anyone and are more likely to make choices that are right for your family when it comes to parenting arrangements, guardianship, and more.
 If you are ready to look into what mediation can do for you, come talk to Panko Collaborative Law & Mediation family lawyers in Saskatoon to learn more.